APshenkin/core-geth/docs/developers/add-network.md

 params/genesis_abc.go
 ```

-2233ec80cb writes an Example test showing and validating the
+Commit `2233ec80cb` writes an `Example`-style test showing and validating the
 JSON encoding of our new configuration.

 ---